-We recorded approximately \$18.9 million as deferred tax assets on our consolidated financial statements as of December 31, 2013.
+We recorded approximately \$16.2 million as deferred tax assets on our consolidated financial statements as of December 31, 2015.
 Our ability to use net operating losses to offset earnings is dependent on a number of factors, including our ability to generate taxable income in future years.
-Should future results of operations or other factors cause us to determine that it is not more likely than not that we will generate sufficient taxable income to fully utilize our deferred tax assets, we would then be required to establish a valuation allowance against such deferred tax assets.
+Should future results of operations or other factors cause us to determine that it is not likely that we will generate sufficient taxable income to fully utilize our deferred tax assets, we would then be required to establish a valuation allowance against such deferred tax assets.
 We would increase our income tax expense by the amount of the tax benefit we do not expect to realize.
 This would negatively impact our net income and could have a material adverse effect on our results of operations and our financial position.